syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-PDF/NET/Assemblies-required-word-to-pdf.md

 control: DocIO
 documentation: UG
 ---
+# Assemblies required to convert Word document to PDF

-# Converting Word document to PDF
+## Converting Word document to PDF

 For converting a Word document to PDF, the following assemblies need to be referenced in your application
 <table>